cagatay-softgineer/cagatay-softgineer/README.md

 ## Hi there 👋

 #### 👋 Welcome to my GitHub profile!
 I'm Çağatay, a passionate Backend Dev with a strong interest in anything related to computer science (CS).
-Here you'll find a variety of projects and contributions related to computers, software development, and Photoshop.
+Here you'll find a variety of projects and contributions related to computers, software development, and graphic design.

 ### About Me